Azihadadi/ROS/README.md

 # ROS Navigation using Turtulebot3 Burger
 **Version 1.0.0**

-ROS Navigation stack is a powerful toolbox to path planning and Simultaneous Localization and Mapping (SLAM).
+ROS Navigation stack is a powerful toolbox to path planning and Simultaneous Localization and Mapping (SLAM)[1].
 This report is a technical document for ROS Navigation Using Turtlebot3 Burger.
 The **Construct Web Platform** is used as a simulator.

 Supervisor:
 - Professor Ralph SEULIN